- 🥇

 Polymarket should not be explained to US beginners as if it has the same legal posture as Kalshi.

-That would be sloppy.
+Treating it that way would be sloppy.

 Why it is more complicated: